 REGINA ZIELEKE

 As a linguist, I work towards understanding language in its complexity involving form, meaning, and context.
 I fell in love with this research field, its nerdy discussions, its scholars, and its variety of questions no one else would ask during my graduate studies.
-I enjoy being a part of this by asking those questions myself and passing on to students the knowledge already gained.
+I enjoy being a part of this by asking those questions myself, meeting interesting people all over the world, and passing on to students the knowledge already gained.

 ABOUT ME